AdobeDocs/adobe-creativity-mcp/src/pages/support/index.md

 ### Do I need to install the skills separately?

-In Claude chat and Claude Desktop, yes — install the connector first, then browse the skills directory for Adobe-tagged skills.
+If you don't have Claude paid subscription, and would like to use the skills.
+You can manually install the skills.
 In Cowork, installing the Adobe for creativity plugin handles both in one step.

 <AccordionItem slots="heading, text"/>